-After switching to ConvertKit from MailChimp, redesigning my sales funnels, and measuring the results, things didn’t go exactly as I hoped.
-So I’m switching again to ActiveCampaign to take advantage of their pro features.
-Nothing against ConvertKit, but as you’ll see, I was looking to build something unique for my seasonal business and save some money in the process.
+After switching from MailChimp to ConvertKit, redesigning funnels, and measuring results, things didn’t go well.
+So I’m switching again to ActiveCampaign to build unique automations and save some money.

-With over 15 years in online business, I still haven’t taken email marketing seriously.
-I mean, I tried.
-Believe me!
-But since the world fell apart in 2020, I’ve been thinking a lot about how to keep my business from doing the same.
+In over 15 years in online business, I still haven’t taken email marketing seriously.
+However, since the world fell apart in 2020, I’ve been thinking about how to keep my business from doing the same.

 Focusing on building an email list seems like a good idea.
 Because if I stop getting traffic to my sites tomorrow, at least I can continue to sell through my email list.